pebble-tree/node-foundationdb/README.md

 })
 ```

 Using API version 520+, setVersionstampPrefixedValue supports an optional `extravalueprefix` argument, which will be prepended to the start of the inserted value.
-Its weird that this parameter goes at the end of the arguments list, but 🤷‍♀️.
+Note that this parameter goes at the end of the arguments list.

 ```javascript
 // setVerionstampPrefixedValue takes an optional extra prefix argument.